vnikolaew/ImageHive/README.md

 ## Contact &colon;envelope&colon;

-If you have any questions, suggestions, or feedback regarding Code Racer, please feel free to reach out to me via e-mail at [discord](https://discord.gg/4kGbBaa).
+If you have any questions, suggestions, or feedback regarding ImageHive, please feel free to reach out to me via e-mail at <victorio.nikolaev25@gmail.com>.